google/fscrypt/README.md

   other users might be untrusted and could create malicious files.
 This can be set to `true` to restore the old behavior on systems where `fscrypt` metadata needs to be shared between multiple users.
-Note that this option is independent from the permissions on the metadata files themselves.
+Note that this option is independent from the permissions on the metadata files themselves, which are set to 0600 by default; users who wish to share their metadata files with other users would also need to explicitly change their mode to 0644.

 ## Setting up `fscrypt` on a filesystem